lb803/access-aide/README.md

 # Access Aide
-_Access Aide_ is a Calibre (book editor) plugin to enhance epubs with accessibility features.
+_Access Aide_ is a Calibre (book editor) plug-in to enhance EPUBs with accessibility features and help comply with the WCAG guidelines.

+This plug-in is especially suited for people producing EPUBs through InDesign, but other users might find _Access Aide_ useful.
+At the time of writing, InDesign is capable of adding language information to OPF files and appropriate epub:type to HTML tags.
+Access Aide reads this information and adds language declarations, aria roles and metadata statements to comply with the WCAG guidelines for accessible publications.

-# Features
+## Features
  -  Add language declaration to `<html>` tags;
- -  Map epub:type attributes to their appropriate aria role attribute.
+ -  Find tags with `epub:type` attributes and add corresponding aria roles;
  -  Add accessibility declarations to book metadata.

 # Installation

 You can either:

- - Install this plugin via the plug-in tool in your Calibre client `Preferences -> Advanced -> Plug-ins -> Get new plug-ins`;
+ - Install this plugin via the [plug-in manager tool](https://manual.calibre-ebook.com/customize.html#customizing-calibre-with-plugins) in your Calibre client `Preferences -> Advanced -> Plug-ins -> Get new plug-ins`;
  - Manually download a release from this repository and then load the zip file by `Preferences -> Advanced -> Plug-ins -> Load plugin from file`.

-# Usage
-This plugin can be used as part of an InDesign-based workflow to produce accessible epubs.
-InDesign is capable of adding language information to OPF files and appropriate epub:type to html tags.
-Access Aide reads this information and add language declarations, aria roles and metadata statements to comply with the WCAG 2.0 – AA guidelines for accessible publications.

 ## Config
 Plugin behaviour can be fine tuned via plugin config dialogue.